Attensadev/attensa-api-docs/source/includes/_briefings.md

 }
 ```

-Get a paged list of all enabled briefings
+Get a paged list of all enabled briefings.

 ### Request